Cutting Planarians: Planar Emulators for String Graphs: Introduction

-As a result, it might come as a surprise that a planar distance sketching structure still exists for \emph{general} string graphs, even in the $O(1)$-distortion regime!
-Our main result vastly generalizes the previous spanner constructions on UDGs: every string graph admits an $O(1)$-distortion \EMPH{planar emulator}.
-Philosophically speaking, our result suggests that metrics on string graphs are not so different from planar metrics.
+\paragraph{Main results.} It might come as a surprise then, that in this paper we demonstrate how to construct a planar distance sketching structure for \emph{general} string graphs, even when the objects are arbitrarily complex and piercing.
+Our first main result vastly generalizes the previous spanner constructions on UDGs: every string graph admits an $O(1)$-distortion \EMPH{planar emulator}.
+No similar construction was known before even for intersection graphs of very restricted shapes, like axis-parallel rectangles or fat convex polygons. \footnote{After the conference version of this paper was accepted to STOC'26, a paper by Kisfaludi-Bak and Marx~\cite{KM26} appearing in the same conference announced a construction of an $O(1)$-distortion planar emulator for intersection graphs of similarly-sized fat objects.
+They constructed this emulator en route to designing a PTAS for Steiner Tree and Subset TSP in such graphs.} Philosophically speaking, our result suggests that metrics on string graphs are not so different from planar metrics in the $O(1)$-distortion regime.

-\begin{theorem} For an absolute constant $c$, the following is true:\footnote{A careful reading of the proofs shows that the constant $c$ is at most $4793997141$, around $4.8$ billion.
-We have not attempted to optimize for the constant.} For any unweighted string graph $G$, there is a weighted planar graph $H$ with $V(G) \subseteq V(H)$, such that for every pair of vertices $(u,v)$ in $G$,
+\begin{theorem} For an absolute constant $c$, the following is true: For any unweighted string graph $G$, there is a weighted planar graph $H$ with $V(G) \subseteq V(H)$, such that for every pair of vertices $(u,v)$ in $G$,

-Moreover, if one is given a representation of $G$, the graph $H$ can be computed in time polynomial in the description complexity of the representation. \end{theorem}
+Moreover, if one is given a representation of $G$, the graph $H$ can be computed in time polynomial in $|V(G)|$ and the number of crossings in the representation. \footnote{A careful reading of the proofs shows that the constant $c$ is at most $(126+1)\cdot (2\cdot 753+1) = 191389$. }